Definition of Poem

-- Haiku – It is a type of Japanese poem, consisting of three unrhymed lines with mostly five, seven and five syllables in each line.
+- Haiku – A type of Japanese poem consisting of three unrhymed lines, with mostly five, seven, and five syllables in each line.

-- Free Verse – It consists of non-rhyming lines, without any metrical pattern, but follows a natural rhythm.
+- Free Verse – Consists of non–rhyming lines, without any metrical pattern, but which follow a natural rhythm.

-- Epic – It is a form of poem, often written in blank verse, lengthy in size in which poet shows protagonist in action of historical significance or great mythic.
+- Epic – A form of lengthy poem, often written in blank verse, in which poet shows a protagonist in action of historical significance, or a great mythic.

-- Ballad – It is a type of narrative poem narrates a story, often talks about folk or legendary tales.
-It may take a form of moral lesson or a song.
+- Ballad – A type of narrative poem in which a story often talks about folk or legendary tales.
+It may take the form of a moral lesson or a song.

-- Sonnet – It is a form of lyrical poem containing fourteen lines with iambic pentameter and tone or mood changes after eighth line.
+- Sonnet – It is a form of lyrical poem containing fourteen lines, with iambic pentameter and tone or mood changes after the eighth line.

-- Elegy – A melancholic poem in which poet laments the death of a subject, however, consoles towards the end is called elegy.
+- Elegy – A melancholic poem in which the poet laments the death of a subject, though he gives consolation towards the end.

-- Epitaph – A small poem used as an inscription on tombstone of dead person.
+- Epitaph – A small poem used as an inscription on a tombstone.

 - Hymn – This type of a poem praises spirituality or God’s splendor.

-- Limerick – This is a type of humorous poem with five anapestic lines in which first, second and fifth lines have three feet and third and fourth have two feet with a strict rhyme scheme of aabba.
+- Limerick – This is a type of humorous poem with five anapestic lines in which the first, second, and fifth lines have three feet, and the third and fourth lines have two feet, with a strict rhyme scheme of aabba.

-- Villanelle – It is a French styled poem with nineteen lines contains three-line stanza with five tercets and final quatrain.
-It uses refrain at first and third lines of each stanza.
+- Villanelle – A French styled poem with nineteen lines, composed of three–line stanza, with five tercets and a final quatrain.
+It uses refrain at the first and third lines of each stanza.